pythonic-emacs/anaconda-mode/README.rst

 `````

 ``anaconda-eldoc-mode`` provide document function to ``eldoc-mode``.
 All
-you need is enable ``anaconda-eldoc-mode`` in addition to previous setup.
+you need is to enable ``anaconda-eldoc-mode`` in addition to the previous setup.

 .. code:: lisp